Experience Replay Using Transition Sequences: Results and Discussion

-The approach of replaying transition sequences seems to be particularly sensitive to the memory parameter $m_{t}$, with better performances being achieved for larger values of $m_{t}$.
+The approach of replaying transition sequences seems to be particularly sensitive to the memory parameter $m_{t}$, with higher average returns being achieved for larger values of $m_{t}$.
 A possible explanation for this could simply be that larger values of $m_{t}$ correspond to longer $\Theta_{t}$ sequences, which allow a larger number of replay updates to occur in more regions of the state/state-action space.
 The influence of the length of the $\Theta_{b}$ sequence, specified by the parameter $m_{b}$ is also similar in nature, but its impact on the performance is less emphatic.
 This could be because longer $\Theta_{b}$ sequences allow a greater chance for their state trajectories to intersect with those of $\Theta_{t}$, thus improving the chances of virtual transition sequences being discovered, and of the agent's value functions being updated using virtual experiences.
 However, the parameter $n_{v}$, associated with the size of the library $L_{v}$ does not seem to have a noticeable influence on the performance of this approach.
 This is probably due to the fact that the library $L$ (and consequently $L_{v}$) is continuously updated with new, suitable transition sequences (successful sequences associated with higher magnitudes of TD errors) as and when they are observed.
 Hence, the storage of a number of transition sequences in the libraries becomes largely redundant.
-Although the method of constructing virtual transition sequences is more naturally applicable to the tabular case, it could also possibly be extended to approaches with function approximation.
+Although the method of constructing virtual transition sequences is more naturally applicable to the tabular case, it could also possibly be extended to approaches with linear and non-linear function approximation.
 However, soft intersections between state trajectories would have to be considered instead of absolute intersections.
-That is, while comparing the state trajectories $S_{x}^{y}$ and $S_{x'}^{y'}$, the existence of $s_{c}$ could be considered if it is close to elements in both $S_{x}^{y}$ and $S_{x'}^{y'}$ within some specified tolerance limit.
-One of the limitations of constructing virtual transition sequences is that in higher dimensional spaces, intersections in the state trajectories may become less frequent.
-However, other sequences in the library $L$ may still be replayed.
+That is, while comparing the state trajectories $S(x:y)$ and $S(x':y')$, the existence of $s_{c}$ could be considered if it is close to elements in both $S(x:y)$ and $S(x':y')$ within some specified tolerance limit.
+Such modifications could allow the approach described here to be applied to deep RL.
+Transitions that belong to the sequences $\Theta_{v}$ and $\Theta_{t}$ could then be selectively replayed, thereby bringing about improvements in the sample efficiency.
+However, the experience replay approaches (implemented with the mentioned modifications) applied to the environments described in Section \ref{results} did not seem to bring about significant performance improvements when a neural network function approximator was used.
+The performance of the corresponding deep Q-network (DQN) was approximately the same even without any experience replay.
+This perhaps, reveals that the performance of the proposed approach needs to be evaluated on more complex problems such as the Atari domain \citep{mnih2015human}.
+Reliably implementing virtual transition sequences to the function approximation case could be a future area of research.
+One of the limitations of constructing virtual transition sequences is that in higher dimensional spaces, intersections in the state trajectories become less frequent, in general.
+However, other sequences in the library $L$ can still be replayed.
 If appropriate sequences have not yet been discovered or constructed, and are thus not available for replay, other experience replay approaches that replay individual transitions can be used to accelerate learning in the meanwhile.